cloudboy-jh/churn2.0/README.md

 - **Zero-Setup** - Run from any Git repository, no cloning or configuration required
 - **Local-First** - All data stored on your machine under `~/.churn/` and `.churn/`
 - **Multi-Model Support** - Claude, GPT, Gemini, or local Ollama models
-- **Adaptive Analysis** - Language and framework-aware prompts for context-specific suggestions
+- **Adaptive Analysis** - Language and framework-aware prompts for context-specific findings
 - **Differential Mode** - Analyze only changed lines in staged files (70-90% cost savings)
 - **Live Analysis** - Real-time streaming output with progress tracking
-- **Interactive Review** - Navigate and selectively accept suggestions
+- **Interactive Review** - Navigate and selectively accept findings
 - **Export Workflow** - Generate patches, reports, and JSON for downstream tools
 - **Smart Caching** - Content-based caching reduces repeat analysis costs by 70%
 - **Token Tracking** - Real-time cost estimation and transparency